- Your mobility, or lack thereof, affects the degree or force of your swing mechanics.

-Ankles – The ankles play a key role in your ability to get into the correct golf posture.
+Ankles: The ankles play a key role in your ability to get into the correct golf posture and consistency with striking the ball.
 Poor ankle mobility (specifically dorsiflexion), leads to a faulty set up posture, swing pattern and loss of balance during the swing.

-Shoulders – Mobility of the shoulders helps generate increased club head speed and control.
+Shoulders: Shoulders and rotator cuffs are susceptible to injuries with the range of motion deteriorating over time, especially in golfers.
+However, mobility of the shoulders helps generate increased clubhead speed and control.
 Lack of shoulder mobility will lead to shoulder, elbow and thoracic spine injuries.

-Thoracic Spine (upper back) – Mobility of the thoracic spine allows adequate rotation for the swing and increases club head speed.
+Thoracic Spine (upper back): Have you ever heard a golfer say, “I’ve lost my turn?”
+This is usually associated with the turn of their shoulder or rotation of the thoracic spine.
+Mobility of the thoracic spine allows adequate rotation for the swing and increases clubhead speed.
 Decreased mobility in the thoracic spine leads to compensations with the lower back and an increase in lower back pain and injury.

 How to increase mobility in the upper back: Kneel in a 90-degree position on the floor with your fingertips touching either side of your head.
 Spread your elbows out.
 It is important that the knee of the rear leg and the foot of the front leg are positioned directly below the hips.
 From this position, rotate your torso in the direction of the lead leg as much as possible.
 Ensure your lower body remains stable and does not move with the torso.
 After 10 twists, switch legs and repeat on the other side.